CameronNLee/2D-Rocket-League/ProjectDocument.md

 See the 5,6,7,8 points in game feel part.

+ > 5. Add a "head" to the player's sprite, and implement a RotationLerp() function to make the head face the direction in which the player is moving towards.
+Since we finally decided to use WASD to make movement, it would provide the player a better sence of control.

+ > 6. Change the Timer's text color from Color.Black to Color.Red when there's only one minute left.

+ > 7. Add color to the gate.
+When doing game testing, we find that some students were confused about which gate they should shoot to at the very begining.
+By adding the same color of the player to the gate, this problem will no longer exist.

+ > 8. Add boosting sould/animation to make the process more visible to player.

 **List your assets including their sources, and licenses.**

 **All assets used in our game:**